wallet77/qualscan/doc/require-time.md

 It basically returns the time taken by the `require` function of your entrypoint.

 ## Reasons for failure
-This plugin will fail the loading time is higher than the threshold:
+This plugin will fail if the loading time is higher than the threshold:

 | Metric          | Threshold         | Argument                                     |
 |:---------------:|:-----------------:|:--------------------------------------------:|